Antoine Mazières

 Fabelier (2009-2014)

 Co-founder and head of Fabelier, a hackerspace in Paris.
-More than 100 workshops and a community of 400 people gathered around Web, Electronics, Neurosciences, Hacktivisme and much more.
+Over 100 workshops and a community of 400 people rallied around the Web, Electronics, Neurosciences, Hacktivisme and much more.

 Website (screenshot)